ENCORE: CHARLOTTE 1974 - THE GOOD, THE BAD, THE UGLY

 The parachute deployed but failed to open, trailing the rocket as it careened through the short shutdown area.
 The dragster went into a spin and struck down two crewmen on a dragster parked in the area before they could get out of the way.

-The car collided with several wreckers parked in the shutdown area and broke in half when it struck the six-foot wall that shields the main grandstand from the race track.
+The car collided with several wreckers parked in the shutdown area and broke in half when it struck the six-foot wall that shielded the main grandstand from the race track.

 Both crewmen reportedly died upon impact and Anderson, according to newspaper reports, died en route to the hospital.